 Research shows that activities that help us live and appreciate being in the present will make us feel more fulfilled.
 Try to develop a mindset where you’re living in the present moment and not always worrying about your job.
 In the long run, it will be an essential step to having a career you love.

-If you’re desperately searching for an activity to help you live more in the moment, here are a few ideas:
+If you’re desperately searching for an activity to help you live more at the moment, here are a few ideas:

 Meditation – this one takes practice, but there are classes and apps out there to help.